 More often though, the pile-up may happen during the last mile journey in the destination country, as some shipping partners may not have sufficient vehicle or manpower capacity to deliver all the goods on time.
 At other times, it may simply be a matter of inefficient utilisation of warehouse space.

 Of course, these are just some of the most common examples—logistics being a complex process with many moving parts, there are numerous reasons why constraints exist.

 Plan ahead for peak periods by offering your online shoppers some discounts for advanced orders.
 By spacing out your sales and shipments during the peak period, you can avoid having your parcels fall victim to seasonal delays and bottlenecks.

-When looking for a cross-border shipping company, ask questions surrounding their responses to delays.
+When looking for an eCommerce logistics company, ask questions surrounding their responses to delays.
 See if they have set procedures for resolving different logistical problems, such as peak periods.

 Cultivate these relationships through clear communication.
 Speak with your service provider to understand the problems they’re encountering, and work together to find an alternative or a solution to problems both of you may encounter.

 Some causes of delays are beyond the delivery company’s control.
 The most common of these include airport or port congestion, accidents, bad weather, or roadblocks.

 Plus, these days, you never know what weather disturbance to expect each month, especially in a region as geographically diverse as Southeast Asia.